lucasvienna/lucasvienna.dev/_posts/2019-08-18-my-dotfiles.md

 {% endhighlight %}

 The meat of this script.
 It "just does it" all.
 First off, we're calling another script: `brew.sh`.
 We'll go over what that one does a bit later.
 Then we install homebrew (an awesome package manager for macOS), vim-plug (a plugin manager for vim/neovim), and oh-my-zsh (a theme/plugin manager for zsh).
 Afterwards, it uses GNU `stow` to symlink all the actual dotfiles into your home directory.
 Stow is pretty neat in that it keeps the folder structure intact while doing the symlinking.
-Then we set neovim up with its plugins, and lastly we install our theme.
+Then we set neovim up with its plugins, the tmux plugin manager (tpm), and lastly we install our theme.

 {% highlight shell %}
 if [ "$1" == "--force" -o "$1" == "-f" ]; then